MAKE AN APPOINTMENT

 Right when she’s got a window of regained energy (don’t worry, it will only last about two days before menopause starts) and she might actually be able to attend to the bump in the night, her husband seems to be only offering soft nudges.
 What’s up (or not) with that?

-Males struggle with erectile dysfunction (ED) for several physiological reasons that all seem to begin showing up in mid-life cardiovascular disease, high blood pressure, diabetes, abdominal girth, valve failure, medication side effects, testosterone-blocking treatments for prostate cancer or enlarged prostate and sundry other afflictions.
+Males struggle with dysfunction (ED) for several physiological reasons that all seem to begin showing up in mid-life cardiovascular disease, high blood pressure, diabetes, abdominal girth, valve failure, medication side effects, testosterone-blocking treatments for prostate cancer or enlarged prostate and sundry other afflictions.
 (After that unholy list, need I SHOUT here that, for the most part, if you men want it to stay hard, don’t let your belly go soft.
 Start those jumpin’ jacks, now!)